Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: What are LLMs' Preferences in Time Series Forecasting?

 \subsubsection{Key Findings}

-After computing the Pearson correlation coefficients (PCC), we observed a nearly strong correlation between the strengths and model performance, signifying that LLMs perform better when the input time series has a higher trend and seasonal strength.
-Notably, GPT-4 achieved a higher PCC compared to GPT-3.5-turbo-instruct.
-It may be attributed to human feedback during GPT-4 training, as individuals may be more aware of seasonal and trend data.
-Interestingly, there is an increase in the $Q_S$ of the output generated by GPT-4, compared to the original test sequences.
-It indicates that GPT-4 tends to forecast time series with high seasonal strength, which may provide insights for further research.
-In the context of multi-period time series, the model performance decreases as the number of periods increases.
-It indicates that LLMs may have trouble recognizing the multiple periods inherent in such datasets, which is common in reality.
-For the counterfactual analysis, as shown in Figure \ref{Results of Counterfactual analysis}, there is a noticeable decrease in $R^{2}$ values when Gaussian noise is added to the latter segments.
-Our findings reveal that LLMs are more sensitive to the end of input time series data when it acts as a time series predictor.
+After computing the Pearson correlation coefficients (PCC), we observe a nearly strong correlation between the strengths and model performance, showing that LLMs perform better when the input time series has a higher trend and seasonal strength, which is shown in \autoref{Pearson_correlation_matrix_input}.
+In the context of multi-period time series, the model performance worsens as the number of periods increases.
+It indicates that LLMs may have difficulty recognizing the multiple periods inherent in such datasets.
+Besides, for counterfactual analysis, as shown in \autoref{Counterfactual analysis on GPTs} and \autoref{Counterfactual analysis on Gemini}, there is a noticeable increase in MAPE values when Gaussian noise is added to the latter segments, while the perturbation of the first part of the sequence has little effect on the prediction performance.
+Our findings reveal that LLMs are more sensitive to the end of input time series when forecasting.
+We show our full results in \autoref{Counterfactual analysis on GPTs} and \autoref{Counterfactual analysis on Gemini}.
+As we move to the right along the x-axis, the closer it gets to the output sequence.
+It is also found that the initial part of the sequence has the least impact on the prediction accuracy.
+For the datasets with high seasonal strengths over 85\%, such as WoolyDataset, and MonthlymilkDataset, more than 80\% of the length of the time series has almost no effect on the model performance.